MattechLab/monalisa/tests/README.md

 - **Comment your tests** to explain **what you're testing and why**.
 - **Use clear naming**: test methods should describe the behavior being verified (e.g., `testHandlesEmptyInput`).
 - **Make light tests**: tests are supposed to be light and fast, really fast.
+- **Before pushing to main new tests**: test your tests on the ci-testing branch.

 ---